-We realized a net loss of approximately \$10.5 million and \$6.2 million for the years ended December 31, 2021 and 2020 and had an accumulated deficit of \$45.1 million as at December 31, 2021.
-Because of the numerous risks and uncertainties associated with the development of our products and business, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
+We realized a net loss of approximately \$8.3 million and \$10.5 million for the years ended December 31, 2022 and 2021 and had an accumulated deficit of \$53.5 million as at December 31, 2022.
+Because of the numerous risks and uncertainties associated with the development and commercialization of our products and business, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Expected future operating losses will have an adverse effect on our cash resources, shareholders' equity and working capital.
 Our failure to become and remain profitable could depress the value of our stock and impair our ability to raise capital, expand our business, maintain our development efforts, or continue our operations.
 A decline in our value could also cause you to lose all or part of your investment in us.